Thiri-ShweSin/ace_play/ace_play/README.md

 => For example: Deck (Q,6) VS deck (2,4), deck (Q,6) is the winner.

 => For example: Deck (Heart of 7, Club of 2) VS deck (Diamond of 7, Spade of 2), the first deck is the winner.

+# Game Flow:
+1. Starting the Game:
+Players are prompted to connect to the server.
+Once all players join, the server will start the game automatically.

+2. Drawing Cards:
+Each player is initially dealt two cards.
+The cards are displayed on the player's screen with images fetched from the MySQL database.

+3. Decision to Draw More Cards:
+After the initial deal, players are asked whether they want to draw one more card (by clicking "OK" for yes, or "Cancel" for no).
+If a player chooses to draw another card, it will be displayed in their frame.

+4. Broadcasting Card Details:
+Each player’s card details are broadcast to all other players.
+The details are displayed in a scrollable window, showing each player’s username and card images.

+5. Announcing the Winner:
+Once all players have finished drawing cards, the server calculates the winner based on the game logic (strongest hand).
+The winner is broadcast to all players, and the game ends.